How to Navigate Decision Fatigue When Every Choice Feels Like Too Much

 - use sensory limits to guide where/when you go places

-Constraints make choices simpler, not smaller.
+Constraints can make choices simpler, not smaller.

 4. Tackle your decision bottlenecks